Kiran S. Kadekar

 He holds a J.D. from the University of Virginia School of Law, a master’s degree from Sciences Po in Paris, and a B.S. from Georgetown University’s Edmund A. Walsh School of Foreign Service.

-Kiran also speaks French and previously practiced in France, advising both U.S. and European clients on cross-border M&A transactions.
+Kiran also speaks French and has extensive experience advising both U.S. and European clients on cross-border M&A transactions.

 Public Company M&A